GUIDELINE for Francisella tularensis infection

 Clinical signs in humans

-Tularaemia is a potentially fatal zoonosis.
-Various syndromes occur, but most patients either present with a localized infection of the skin and draining lymph nodes (the ulceroglandular form) or with a systemic infection (typhoidal tularaemia).
-The oropharyngeal and the pneumonic forms are rarer.
+F. tularensis is a select pathogen and tularaemia is a potentially fatal zoonosis (Anonymous, 2023).
+Various syndromes occur, but most patients either present with a localized infection of the skin and draining lymph nodes (the ulceroglandular form, Fig. 1) or with a systemic infection (typhoidal tularaemia).
+Localized infections typically occur after cat bites (Yaqub et al., 2004; Whitsell and Becker, 2020; Clary et al., 2022).
+Oropharyngeal and pneumonic forms are rarer.
 The clinical presentation is highly dependent on the route of transmission.
-Ingestion of food or contaminated water causes oropharyngeal disease, while transmission through inhalation of contaminated dust areosols leads to a pneumonic presentation (Cross et al., 2019).
+Ingestion of food or contaminated water causes oropharyngeal disease, while transmission through inhalation of contaminated dust aerosols leads to a pneumonic presentation (Cross et al., 2019).
+The ulceroglandular form usually occurs following a tick or fly bite or after handing of an infected animal.
+A skin ulcer appears at the site where the organism entered the body (Fig. 1).
+The ulcer is accompanied by swelling of regional lymph glands, usually in the armpit or groin.

 Recommendations to avoid zoonotic transmission from cats